 Anne Douglas’ review offers a ‘poetics of participation in contemporary arts’, locating the turn to participation in contemporary arts within a wider history of 20th and 21st century arts and politics.

-Coming soon: A Cat’s Cradle of Feminist and Other Approaches to Participatory Research
+A Cat’s Cradle of Feminist and other Critical Approaches to Participatory Research

 Niamh Moore’s review highlights the strategic contributions made to participatory research through the traditions of feminist and indigenous methodologies.